Databases

 Databases API

-The following descriptions cover the JavaScript interface for collections that you can use to handle collections from the arangosh command-line tool, as well as in server-side JavaScript code like Foxx microservices.
+The following descriptions cover the JavaScript interface for databases that you can use to handle databases from the arangosh command-line tool, as well as in server-side JavaScript code like Foxx microservices.
 For other languages see the corresponding language API.

 Set the database context